bert-mccutchen/wizrb/README.md

 ***Pronounced like "Wizard"***

 This is a hobby project for getting the most out of Philips WiZ devices.
-Currently this project only supports Philips WiZ light bulbs.
+Currently this project only supports Philips WiZ lights.
 If you would like to support this project, donations to buy new types of Philips WiZ accessories or coffee will be much appreciated!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M76DVZR)